exurd/WiiShopliftingChannel/README.md

 This is a fork of larsenv's [WiiShopliftChannel](https://github.com/larsenv/WiiShopliftChannel).
 I aim it to be simple, easy to use and understandable.

-This program is similar to PKGj/PKGi; the game is downloaded via the official CDN network, with a secondary file to help.
+This program is similar to PKGj/PKGi; the game is downloaded via the official CDN network, with a secondary file (a ticket) to help.
 Using a patched IOS56, the program can permit the Wii Shop Channel to install titles.

-When you select a title, the program installs the exact ticket needed to download it.
+When you select a title, the program automatically searches through a local database and installs the exact ticket needed. **No other tickets are installed.
+No tickets need to be manually installed for it to work.**

 >[!NOTE]
 > Commits that I have made for this forked project is licensed under The Unlicense.
 For more information, read the UNLICENSE file.